 How long a breed stays in Miscellaneous can vary wildly.
 The Peruvian Inca Orchid—a diminutive, hairless South American Sighthound—has been there for a decade, with little sign of being ready for recognition anytime soon.
-By contrast, the Biewer Terrier—pronounced “beaver,” a particolor Toy once referred to as “the German Yorkshire Terrier”—has more than 1,000 dogs in its studbook, permitting its parent club to apply for full AKC recognition after only six months in Miscellaneous.
+By contrast, the Biewer Terrier—pronounced “beaver,” a particolor Toy once referred to as “the German Yorkshire Terrier”—had more than 1,000 dogs in its studbook in 2020, permitting its parent club to apply for full AKC recognition after only six months in Miscellaneous.
 Other requirements for leaving Miscellaneous behind are having a reasonable number of club members in good standing as well as ten dogs owned by members with Certificate of Merit titles, which are earned by showing in the Miscellaneous class offered at AKC shows.

 As with any paradigm shift, not everyone embraces AKC recognition.
 Many rare breeds have cultivated a low-key breed culture that revels in a “best-kept secret” sensibility; recognition invariably raises a breed’s public image and the level of competition, and brings a sometimes unwelcome influx of new owners and breeders.
 Because most rare breeds are overwhelmingly owner-handled, the impact of professional handlers—especially in terms of over-the-top grooming in coated breeds that require a natural or rustic presentation—are a frequently voiced concern.